pySTEPS/cookiecutter-pysteps-plugin/README.rst

 ..
 IMPORTANT::
-   The plugins support in pySTEPS is only available for versions >=1.4.
+   The plugins support in pysteps is only available for versions >=1.4.

 ===========================
 Cookiecutter Pysteps-plugin
 ===========================

 Cookiecutter template for Pysteps plugins.
-**Important**:  Currently, only new importers can be added to pysteps using plugins.
+**Important**:  Currently, only importers can be added to pysteps using plugins.

-**Cookiecutter** is a command-line utility to creates python packages projects from templates, called "cookiecutters".
+**Cookiecutter** is a command-line utility to creates python packages projects from templates, called "cookiecutters."

 Quickstart
 ----------